MRSimulator I/O

 We offer a range of serialization options based on a JSON structure demonstrated below.

-All mrsimulator objects can be serialized into a JSON format.
-Calling the json() method on an object will return a Python dictionary representing the object in JSON format.
+All MRSimulator class instances can be serialized into a JSON format.
+Calling the json() method on an instance will return a Python dictionary representing the instance in JSON format.
 Below we call the json() method of the Site class.

 from mrsimulator import Site, SpinSystem